lismore/MathematicalInterfaceForLanguage/README.md

 For The Mathematical Interface on Language we assign numbers to the 10 parts of sentence construction in the english language.

+Use this interface to build parse-syntax-grammar enabled software solutions.

+This Mathematical Interface For Language will help those building correct sentence structure communication syntax tools

     0 = CONJUNCTION
     1 = ADVERB